Morgan Fairchild: Career

-Fairchild continued to make appearances in films and television series throughout the 1980s, and garnered an Emmy Award nomination for her guest appearance in a 1989 episode of Murphy Brown.
+Fairchild continued to make appearances in films and television series throughout the 1980s and garnered an Emmy Award nomination for her guest appearance in a 1989 episode of Murphy Brown.
 In the early 1990s, she was cast in a recurring role in Roseanne, as Sandra Bernhard's bisexual girlfriend Marla.
 In 1994, Fairchild appeared in an unexpectedly campy advertisement campaign for clothing retailer Old Navy, with Joan Collins and other formerly familiar faces on television.
 Her reprised role as the over-the-top glamour vixen was so successful that the company created numerous sequels around her persona.
 She played herself in the comedy films Naked Gun 33 1/3: The Final Insult (1994), Holy Man (1998) and Walk Hard: The Dewey Cox Story (2007).

 In 1995, Fairchild returned to daytime soap operas as the catty Sydney Chase on The City.
 She played the role for a year, after which she went on to appear in General Hospital.
 She also made guest appearances on the hit sitcom Friends (as Chandler Bing's mother, Nora) and was a recurring guest star on the sitcom Cybill as Andrea, a rival of Cybill Shepherd's character.

 Through the years, Fairchild has also appeared in various theater productions.
 More recently, she starred in the role of Mrs. Robinson in the stage adaptation of the film The Graduate.
 She also fronted an international advertising campaign for the consumer tooth whitening product Dental White.
 In 2005, Fairchild appeared in the competition reality show But Can They Sing? on VH1.

 In 2006, she was cast in yet another of her "rich bitch" roles in the MyNetworkTV series Fashion House, playing Sophia Blakely, a rival to Bo Derek's character, Maria Gianni.
 She has also appeared on the television series Chuck as Dr. Honey Woodcomb, the mother of Captain Awesome.
 In 2007 she appeared on Two and a Half Men where she was cast as a cougar who propositions Charlie Harper with the line "What has multiple orgasms and hums?"
 She made another return to soap operas in 2009 when she had a guest role in the daytime series The Bold and the Beautiful.
 In recent years, she guest-starred in Bones, Revenge and Hot in Cleveland.

-In 2014, Fairchild was named spokesperson for a website created to help consumers make burial preplanning choices.
-In that capacity, she appeared on television commercials and in a direct mail campaign.
+In 2014, Fairchild was named spokesperson for a website that was created to help consumers make burial preplanning choices.
+It was previously known as BurialPlanning.com but is now known as MemorialPlanning.com.
+In that capacity, she appeared in television commercials and in a direct mail campaign.

-Fairchild has appeared in a number of independent movies in 2000s and 2010s.
+Fairchild has appeared in some independent movies in the 2000s and 2010s.
 In 2017, she returned to daytime for a limited run in Days of Our Lives playing Anjelica Deveraux, a role previously played by soap actress Judith Chapman.
-Fairchild received Daytime Emmy Award for Outstanding Guest Performer in a Drama Series nomination for her performance.
+Fairchild received a Daytime Emmy Award for Outstanding Guest Performer in a Drama Series nomination for her performance.
 In 2022, she guest-starred in the two episodes of ABC soap opera General Hospital playing Haven de Havilland.